Definitely-not-AWS-Workshops/workshop-2-blog/content/_index.md

 You do not need deep knowledge on any of these, and if needed, you can research them as you go!

 #### Duration
-The estimated duration for completing this workshop is **around 10 hours**.
+The estimated duration for completing this workshop is **around 8 hours**.

 #### Costs
 The services used in this workshop charge per usage, although most of them have a free tier, so unless you used the free tier for other workloads, it will cost you **around $2.0** to run this workshop.
 Please look at the different services' pricing pages to see their cost.

 {{% notice note %}}
-To avoid incurring charges, move to the [8.
-Cleanup](./8-cleanup/) section after the workshop to clean up the resources provisioned.
+To avoid incurring charges, move to the [19.
+Clean Up](19-clean-up) section after the workshop to clean up the resources provisioned.
 {{% /notice %}}

 #### Main Content